Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Your `formFields` prop is an array of objects, each containing a set of form field properties.
 You’re using the `.map()` function on the array to loop through and return a new array full of JSX markup; in this case, each item in the `formFields` array will return a new `FormFieldInput` component.

-You’re adding a key attribute, which is vital when producing output in a loop.
+You add a key attribute, which is vital when producing output in a loop.
 This is what React uses to keep track of changes in repeated sections of JSX.
 Then add in the `handleFormValuesChange` function to the attribute `handleFieldChange` so that it’s passed into the child component.

 ### Destructure prop Attributes

 The next bit might look a little strange.
 Take a look at the `{…fieldDetails}` line.
 You might recognize the `...` syntax as the object destructuring syntax built into newer versions of JavaScript.

-However, you’re using it here as shorthand instead of typing out each individual property on the `FormFieldInput` component.
+However, you use it here as shorthand instead of typing out each individual property on the `FormFieldInput` component.

 You’ll remember from when we defined the component that it expects the following props: